 I also love the fact that lentils are so good for you.
-And they’re delicious, to boot, especially in this tasty recipe!
+And they’re delicious, to boot, especially in this Garlicky Lentil Soup recipe!
 It’s become one of my family’s new favorites.
 We made them again this afternoon.
 The grandkids were visiting, and this batch fed all 12 of us with about 2 cups left over.

 1 yellow onion

 12-14 cups water

 4 Tbsp red wine vinegar

 4 bay leaves

 Dice the onion, mince the garlic, and slice the carrots into rounds.

 Combine with 14 cups of water and the remaining ingredients in a soup pot.

 Bring to a boil, then simmer 40-50 minutes.
 Remove bay leaves before serving.